ftc8620-wormgearwarriors/BeepBeep/README.md

 13) Synch project with gradle files to make sure project structure is updated.

-## Cloning a project from GIT that already hass BeepBeep installed
+## Cloning a project from GIT that already has BeepBeep installed
 If you have already added a BeepBeep to your project and have it it GitHub and now want to clone that repo to another computer do this section.
 1) Select the terminal tab in the bottom window and enter command `git submodule update --init`